 If your house was built in the last 20 years or so, the walls are probably already insulated.
-There is more guidance available on how to find out whether your cavity walls might already be insulated or suitable for insulation on the Energy Savings Trust website.
+There is more guidance available on how to find out whether your cavity walls are suitable for insulation or are already insulated on the Energy Savings Trust website.

 Filling cavity walls is not a job you can do yourself, you will need to employ a registered installer, who can usually do this in little time and with minimal intrusion.

 Many cavity walls can be insulated by injecting insulation material into the cavity from the outside.
 A specialist company will drill holes in the outside walls, inject insulation through the holes and then seal.
 The insulation material is usually mineral wool or polystyrene beads, but polyurethane foam may sometimes be used instead.

 Typical installation costs of cavity wall insulation vary depending on the size of your home.
 But whether you live in a large detached house or small flat, you should be able to make back the installation cost in 5 years or less due to the yearly energy bill savings you will make.
 You can find more estimates of costs and savings on the Energy Savings Trust website.

 If your home was built before the 1920s, its external walls are probably solid.
 Solid walls can be insulated though – either from the inside or the outside.
 This will cost more than insulating a standard cavity wall, but the savings on your heating bills will be bigger too.